microsoft/OHDSIonAzure/infra/terraform/bootstrap/README.md

 You can review the Terraform for [azure_ad.tf](/infra/terraform/bootstrap/azure_ad.tf) for more details.

+> You can use Terraform to assign Azure AD Groups and roles if you have [AAD Premium P2 enabled](https://docs.microsoft.com/en-us/azure/active-directory/roles/groups-concept).
+Otherwise, you can use a workaround described for [assigning Directory Reader to your Azure SQL Managed Identity](/infra/terraform/bootstrap/README.md#assign-directory-reader-to-your-azure-sql-managed-identity).

 ## Prerequisites

 You will need to ensure you have completed the following steps before running the [bootstrap Terraform project](/infra/terraform/bootstrap/main.tf).